gusaaaaa/SupernovaController/README.md

     * MWL: c_uint16 that indicates the maximum write length that the user wants the Supernova to handle

     * TARGET_CONF: c_uint8 that represents a series of flags that describe the features of the Supernova in target mode.
-If no TARGET_CONF is assigned, it aquires its default value 12.
+If no TARGET_CONF is assigned, it acquires its default value 12.

         The byte is formed joining fields from the following enums by the logical OR operation: